 As Italian culture is a major source of inspiration on board the Costa Serena, the menus on offer in her five different restaurants tend towards serving the best flavours and dishes that Italy has to offer.
 The two main dining rooms, Ceres and Vesta, are both decorated to an extremely high standard and even play host to the occasional formal night, thus giving guests the opportunity to glam up in cocktail dresses and suit jackets.

 Alternatively, heading to Club Bacco for the a la carte menu may be right up the street of those with a discerning palate, as this menu was exclusively designed and created by celebrity chef Ettore Bocchia.
-While the dining options at Club Bacco tend to lean towards the healthier option, guests keen to get their five a day also have the option of making a reservation at the Samsara Wellness Restaurant which, due to its ties with the spa of the same name, focuses on clean eating and filling yet slimming meals – great for those looking forward to relaxing by the pool in a teeny bikini!
+While the dining options at Club Bacco tend to lean towards the healthier option, guests keen to get their five a day also have the option of making a reservation at the Samsara Wellness Restaurant which, due to its ties with the spa of the same name, focuses on clean eating.

 Daytime on the Costa Serena offers a plethora of different activities, with everything from an outdoor running track to a basketball court available for use by guests.
 However, it is at night that the Costa Serena truly comes alive, with no less than 13 bars opening their doors for those looking to party under the stars.